canonical/launchpad-manual/docs/developer/explanation/building-live-filesystems.rst

 There are some security issues surrounding live filesystem builds.
 Firstly, they are a very easy way to consume lots of time on the Launchpad build farm, so only members of the `launchpad-livefs-builders <https://launchpad.net/~launchpad-livefs-builders>`_ team can create new LiveFS or LiveFSBuild objects.

 Secondly, building a live filesystem involves executing code from packages in the source archive.
-Therefore, in order to build live filesystems on devirtualized builders (which , occasionally, support architectures not supported by virtualized builders, but have no effective sandboxing, so may only be used by trusted people), both the LiveFS parameters and the source archive must be devirtualized.
+Therefore, in order to build live filesystems on devirtualized builders (which, occasionally, support architectures not supported by virtualized builders, but have no effective sandboxing, so may only be used by trusted people), both the LiveFS parameters and the source archive must be devirtualized.

+Devirtualized builders are builders that are not reset between builds.
+They use physical hardware, typically because virtualization of an architecture isn't available yet or performant enough.